-First settled in 1887, Amarillo is in the middle of the West Texas Panhandle, bordered by New Mexico and Oklahoma.
-The name comes from the Spanish word for yellow and was taken from the yellow-colored subsoil in the channel of the main creek.
-In the early days, most area homes were painted yellow to commemorate the town’s name.
-Rail growth through the 1890s allowed the city to become one of the world’s greatest cattleshipping markets.
+First settled in 1887, Amarillo is located in the middle of the West Texas Panhandle and bordered by New Mexico and Oklahoma.
+The name Amarillo comes from the Spanish word for yellow, which was inspired by the yellow-colored subsoil in the channel of the main creek.
+In the early days, most homes were actually painted yellow to commemorate the town’s name.
+Due to the expansion of the railroad across America in the late 1800s, the town of Amarillo eventually became one of the world’s busiest cattle-shipping points.